shasshaank/HackerRank_Problem_Statement/ProblemStatement3.md

     -   Django Signals cannot access `request.user` directly.

-    -   You must implement a Middleware that captures the user from the request and stores it in thread-local storage so the Signals can access `changed_by`.
+    -   The AuditLog must record the username of the person making the change.
+Note that auditing happens in Signals, which do not natively have access to the request object.
+You must implement a thread-safe solution to pass the user context to the signal."

 -   **Signals (Automation):**

-    -   Use `pre_save` to fetch the "old" state of the object.

-    -   Use `post_save` to compare "old" vs "new" state, generate the JSON diff, and save the `AuditLog`.
+    - The system must automatically detect changes to model fields and save the difference (Old vs New) to the log whenever .save() is called on a User instance.

 -   **Concurrency:**